Relationships are messy.

-We had both seen the effects of divorce on people we loved and wanted nothing to do with it in our own marriage.
+We had both already seen the effects of divorce on people we loved and wanted nothing to do with it in our own marriage.
 This was especially true of Becca, whose parents had gotten divorced years earlier.

 But, we didn't just want to "beat the odds."
 We wanted to thrive together.
 We wondered what it would look like to live every day as best friends for 50, 60, 70 years.